 Appendix D:

-The distribution of the other indexes (: water pressure at the tunnel face, : groundwater circulation conditions, : surface water catchment conditions) information are as follows.
+The distributions of the other indexes (: water pressure at the tunnel face, : groundwater circulation conditions, : surface water catchment conditions) information are as follows.

 (2) Water pressure at the tunnel face ()

 Water pressure is an important factor for water inrush.
 Table 5 presents the data obtained on-site according to the regular measurement of the drilling water pressure.
 Figure 6 shows the possibility distribution of.